extrinsicmedia/finPipeline/README.md

-finPipeline is a VFX pipeline methodology that relies on environment variables to build out complex interopability between various image manipulation and generation software packages.
+finPipeline is a VFX pipeline methodology that relies on environment variables to build out complex interoperability between various image manipulation and generation software packages.

 Currently the project requires a bash environment and has been written as shell scripts and python code.